Firer/On-The-Beach-Coding-Exercise/README.md

 * The job object should contain a marker to say whether it is already queued or not for the case of having multiple dependants, to prevent being queued more than once without having to search the queue
 * It's not specified in the challenge description, but it seems logical that a job may have multiple dependencies, so account for this using an array
 * Use an array to build the output sequence.
 While this case is computationally trivial, such an algorithm may be performance sensitive given a large number of jobs, so minimise expensive array manipulation where possible
+* Write tests to cover all cases in the given specification along with any extensions, and any testable units
+* Use PHP built in Exception handling for dealing with any errors encountered